HMNZS CANTERBURY - L421

 In November 2016, CANTERBURY, TE KAHA, ENDEAVOUR and WELLINGTON along with ships from Australia, Canada, and the United States deployed to Kaikoura following the massive 7.5 earthquake that jolted North Canterbury on 14 November - Operation AWHINA.

-January: NZDF Christmas leave period, harbour training and deployment preparations
+January: NZDF Christmas leave period and Fleet Shakedown week

-February: Support to Waitangi celebrations in the Bay of Islands
+February: Support to Waitangi celebrations in the Bay of Islands; EEZ Patrol; Department of Conservation Resupply to the Kermadec Islands